chandrasekarnarayana/foodspec/docs/04-user-guide/logging.md

 ## How to use logs
 - For CLI runs: open `run.log` in the run folder to see the execution trace and any auto-adjustments or warnings.
-- For GUI runs: follow the run folder link in the summary pane; inspect `run.log` and `metadata.json` for details.
 - For debugging prediction mismatches: errors about missing features/columns will be logged; adjust preprocessing/ratios to match the frozen model.

 See also: [automation.md](automation.md), [cli_guide.md](cli_guide.md), and [cookbook_troubleshooting.md](../03-cookbook/cookbook_troubleshooting.md) for common issues.